Assault and Battery & Domestic Violence

 Whether you’re a victim of Domestic Violence, being wrongfully accused, the Michigan domestic violence lawyers at Kelly & Kelly are here to help ensure the Court hears both sides of the story and that legal rights are upheld for our clients.

 Domestic Assault charges in Michigan have varying punishments ranging from a 93 day offense to a 5 year felony.
-The Michigan Legislature differentiates between a general assault/battery charge and domestic violence by determining whether or not the individual’s are in a “dating relationship.”
+The Michigan Legislature differentiates between a general assault and battery charge and domestic violence by determining whether or not the individual’s are in a “dating relationship.”
 For example, according to the Michigan Legislature MCL 750.81(2),

 “dating relationship means frequent, intimate associations primarily characterized by the expectation of affectional involvement.
 This term does not include a casual relationship or an ordinary fraternization between 2 individuals in a business or social context.”
 (Michigan Legislature, 2017)